Fat-burning Exercises That Really Work

 Almost all treadmills come with different built-in buttons for selecting your desired fat-burning intensity level.
 You will find that most gyms display charts explaining the different zones and levels of intensity for maximal fat burning, but these posters can prove to be rather confusing.
 They recommend that you should work to increase your pulse rate, as doing so is both good for your heart and for burning fat; however, these charts don’t take into account someone in poor physical shape.
 If a person is not physically fit, they will have a hard time increasing their pulse rate to 120 before becoming exhausted.
 On the other hand, someone who is in excellent shape can exercise at a lower intensity level and can raise his pulse rate to 180 without any problems.
 Because of this discrepancy, selecting fat-burning exercises that depend on a person’s heart rate is not a good way to burn fat.

 The Most Important Variable in Fat Burning

 The best workout for fat burning involves exercising at a high intensity level for a short duration, along with letting your body get adequate rest.
-When first starting out, most people are usually only able to handle 30 seconds of intense exercise at a time, followed up with a three-minute rest period.
+When starting out at first, most people are usually only able to handle 30 seconds of intense exercise at a time, followed up with a three-minute rest period.
 The pattern of 30 intense seconds followed up by three-minutes of rest should be done for 15 minutes, every other day.
-This method beats spending a half-hour walking on a treadmill at a steady pace, as the kind of interval training previously described provides an amazing 450 times more fat burning, thanks to the growth hormone intense exercise releases.
+This method beats spending half of the hour walking on a treadmill at a steady pace, as the kind of interval training previously described provides an amazing 450 times more fat burning, thanks to the growth hormone intense exercise releases.

-If you are interested in other kinds of exercises, focus on those that involve working your entire body.
-These types of exercises include sprinting, dancing, jumping rope and rowing, to name a few.
+If you are interested in other kinds of exercises, focus on those that involve your entire body working.
+These types of exercises include sprinting, dancing, jumping rope, and rowing, to name a few.